-Such ARkits may exist not only as separate services but also as an integrated into device technology like Apple LiDAR Scanner in iPad Pro, calling it ‘the world’s best device for augmented reality’.
-As it’s said on the Apple website, ‘New depth frameworks in iPadOS combine depth points measured by the LiDAR Scanner, data from both cameras and motion sensors, and is enhanced by computer vision algorithms on the A12Z Bionic for a more detailed understanding of a scene’.
+Such ARkits may exist not only as separate services but also as an integrated device technology like Apple LiDAR Scanner in iPad Pro, calling it ‘the world’s best device for augmented reality’.
+As it’s said on the Apple website, ‘New depth frameworks in iPadOS combine depth points measured by the LiDAR Scanner, data from both cameras and motion sensors, and are enhanced by computer vision algorithms on the A12Z Bionic for a more detailed understanding of a scene’.

 Image from apple.com

 AR mobile retail trends are becoming more and more precise, allowing shoppers to place virtual items on physical surfaces with millimetric precision, overlap virtual objects with real ones, recognize physical objects, and provide realistic interactions.

 Already mentioned before, smart mirrors are a perfect product for implementation of such technology as AR and are a great fit for both stores and homes.
 Good example of such collaboration between a retail company and technology is the purchase of a home fitness start up Mirror by activewear brand Lululemon.

 Image from lululemon.com

 These retail technology trends are already being widely introduced by such chains as Walmart, Amazon, Tesco, Lidl, etc. The first self-checkouts appeared in the early 2000s, and the first successful robot trials occurred in the 2010s.
 Main tools that allow this digital transformation are RFID tags, IoT devices, machine learning, computer vision, and facial recognition.